-If you've ever wondered how to make sourdough starter, this is your complete guide!
+If you've ever wondered how to make sourdough starter without yeast, this is your complete guide!
 Traditional 7 day sourdough starter with perfect results, every time.
-Just 5 minutes and you are on your way to sourdough bread, pancakes, cakes and more.
+It's an easy recipe that takes just 5 minutes a day.

 Start with a clean glass jar.
 I use a pint size mason jar when I am beginning a starter, but a weck jar or other glass jar will be fine too.
 You’ll just want it to be able to hold about 2 cups so that it can handle the rise of the starter.